jpbullalayao/wellspring-take-home/README.md

 2. axios (for Network requests to fetch Patient & Appointment info)
 3. React Hooks (for side effects like making Network Requests)

+In terms of responsiveness, the UI project has been built to be supported on desktop, as well as mobile screen sizes that are similar to iPhone 12 Pro.

 ## Improvements

 Assuming that this were to be a full production application, there are improvements / additions that could be made to the project.
 Some of this includes: